Adithattu: Cast

+Plot

+Sailing among the inlets of the Arabian ocean, seven fishermen start arguing.
+Their former skipper has been murdered and they start to suspect one another.

 Reception

-A critic from The Times of India wrote that "The film focuses quite a bit on the fishermen’s work in the deep sea and their personalities, with the story feeling like an afterthough".
+A critic from The Times of India wrote that "The film focuses quite a bit on the fishermen's work in the deep sea and their personalities, with the story feeling like an afterthough".
 A critic from Manorama Online wrote that "The movie has done complete justice to the subject it deals with and the treatment it has pitched".
 A critic from Cinema Express wrote that "Adithattu has two principal advantages: a nail-biting third act and a 90-min duration".

+Awards

+Nominations

+The film was also nominated for Best Experimental film at the 2022 WSXA Amnesty International Film Awards and in the same category at the San Antonio Independent Film Festival (Ecuador).

+Music

+Songs

+The songs were composed by Nezer Ahamed produced and arranged by Nezer Ahamed.